Stone veneer: History

 As stone veneer panels got thinner in the 1960s, the properties of the stone used became more important in order to compensate (as did safety considerations).
-Concrete as an aid to stone veneer continued to develop, as "in order to eliminate bowing, cracking, and staining of the veneer."
+Concrete as an aid to stone veneer continued to develop, as "in order to eliminate bowing, cracking, and staining of the veneer".

 "Diamond-studded cables" were used to cut Italian marble into the necessary slabs as a part of an era of specialization in the 1970s.
 A 1976 patent shows that the stone material of composite stone veneer could be finished and developed in such a fashion that "it does not have the appearance of being a part of a composite stone veneered product."

-The stone veneer was able to be cut to a thickness of 1/8 in in the 1980s because of improvements in technology.
+Stone veneer was able to be cut to a thickness of 1/8 in in the 1980s because of improvements in technology.
 The thickness of typical thin stone veneer was three centimeters by the early 2000s.
-Anchors of support were provided by a specific type of stainless steel or "of aluminum with a non-corroding material separator between the metal and stone."
+Anchors of support were provided by a specific type of stainless steel or "of aluminum with a non-corroding material separator between the metal and stone".
 These anchors are attached to the back of the panels with a rod.